Fraudulent Acknowledgement of Paternity in Arizona

 The superior court found that Mr. Alvarado’s and Mrs. Trujillo’s actions constituted a fraud on the court.
-They filed the false acknowledgement to prevent the court from holding an evidentiary hearing on paternity.
+They filed the false acknowledgment to prevent the court from holding an evidentiary hearing on paternity.
 It also meant that the court did not hold an adoption hearing.
 This deprived Mr. Murrietta of a chance to appear and prove paternity.

-On appeal, Mr. Alvarado argued that the false acknowledgement should not be considered a fraud on the court.
+On appeal, Mr. Alvarado argued that the false acknowledgment should not be considered a fraud on the court.
 First, he argued that Mr. Murrietta could have challenged the acknowledgment and could have been more diligent in tracing what happened.
 However, the Court of Appeals ruled that what Mr. Alvarado and Mrs. Trujillo did was to obstruct the judicial process.
 And lack of diligence is not a defense to fraud on the court.

 The Court noted that Mr. Alvarado and Mrs. Alvarado could not have adopted the child without a best-interests-of-child hearing.
-It was to subvert this process that they arranged for the false acknowledgement.
+It was to subvert this process that they arranged for the false acknowledgment.
 Mr. Alvarado also argued that the ruling was against public policy.

 The Court of Appeals rejected this out of hand.
 It said that fraudulently avoiding adoption procedures “cannot be reconciled with furthering legitimate public policy.”